sah2ed/predix-volcano-app/docs/getting-started/index.rst

 Cloud Foundry is made with enterprises in mind and manages compute and storage resources through the concepts of organizations and spaces.
-You can create a space specifically to work on your volcano project.
+You can create a space specifically to work on your volcano project in your own default organization.

 From a terminal::